alpineda/PuzzleGenerator/README.md

 # PuzzleGenerator
 A Puzzle Generator that uses a local-solver algorithm to 'find' the most challenging and fun puzzles within 60 seconds.
 This project was completed as a part of CSCI 360 "Introduction to Artificial Intelligence" at the University of Southern California instructed by Sven Koenig.
+All project information (below) and starting code (indicated within the source files) was provided by and is property of Sven Koenig.

 Project Objective:
 Use local search methods (such as hill-climbing and simulated annealing) to generate puzzles that are optomized to be challenging and entertaining.
 Initially provided code has functionality for generating and evaluating puzzles (with respect to a predefined value function detailed below).
 The local-solver will be evaluated based on the value of the best puzzle it can generate within 60 seconds and will be tested using a variety of different puzzle constraints (i.e. size/complexity).